-Children living within the home will come from a variety of differing cultural backgrounds and having differing spiritual and religious needs.
+Children living within the house will come from a variety of differing cultural backgrounds and having differing spiritual and religious needs.
 The home will endeavour to meet these varying needs by providing positive role modelling and experiences.
 This can be as simple as considered menus, activities and visiting home areas.
-The staff group will continue to explore all avenues to ensure these needs are fully met and developed.
-It is important that the children maintain a sense of their own cultural and family origin in continuing to promote and develop a positive identity.
+The adult group will continue to explore all avenues to ensure these needs are fully met and developed.
+It is important that the children maintain a sense of where they are from in continuing to promote and develop a positive identity.
+An integral part of this support may come from the children's families and where this is possible, the children will be encouraged to maintain positive relationships with their family and also where possible, former friends from their home locations.
+All adults receive training around diversity and equality and understand that the needs of all children are paramount and will be at the forefront of all we do in the home.
+Within the area there is the opportunity for all religious practice, and if it is the wish of the children then they will be supported to attend any service they wish to.
+In the event of any religious uncertainty, additional research would be undertaken taken to ensure every need was met.